leytilera/addonscript-spec/docs/api/README.md

 ### `GET {base URL}/v1/addons/:namespace/:addon`

-This endpoint can be used to retrieve information about a specific addon, including metadata, all available versions and the canonical namespace of the addon.
+This endpoint can be used to retrieve information about a specific addon, including metadata, all available versions and the [canonical namespace](../concepts/namespaces.md#canonical-namespaces) of the addon.

 #### Path variales:

-- `namespace`: The namespace which contains the addon
+- `namespace`: A [namespace](../concepts/namespaces.md) which contains the addon
 - `addon`: The ID of the addon

 #### Example response body: